 Maybe in the DCU that crosses over with MK, Billy isn't a 10 year old kid.

 When you perform a fatality on Green Lantern, how come his ring doesn't fly off in search of a new host?

 Then, why is Green Lantern is not actively using his ring for Absolute Defense?
-Its because the Kombat Rage is a shade of Yellow, a colour to which the Ring of Will is weak against.
+It's because the Kombat Rage is a shade of yellow, a color to which the Green Lantern power ring is weak against.

 In general, the separation of a Heroic Brutality from a Fatality is little more than what's said at the end of the fight.

 Green Lantern's "Orb Squeeze" Heroic Brutality, involves him encasing his enemy in an orb, then levitating it, and crushing his enemy by shrinking the orb, a la Sonya Blade in Mortal Kombat 3.
 Where's the problem?
 It's NOT supposed to be lethal, however, during most other Heroic Brutalities, the loser wiggles around on the ground alot to prove they're not dead.
 But after this one, the loser is eerily still...